microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/itemattachment.md

 # itemAttachment resource type

-A message or event that's attached to another message or event.
+A contact, event, or message that's attached to another event, message, or post.

 Derived from [attachment](attachment.md).